 Broken garage door cable?

-Have you ever tried to lift an old garage door, or a garage door with broken springs?
+Have you ever tried to lift an old garage door, or a garage door with a broken cable or springs?
 If so, you might still be suffering from back issues.
 It’s no easy task!
 If you have a garage, you might go in and out of it several times a day, the garage door rolling up and down over and over.
 Stop for a second and think about what makes this seemingly mindless contraption work.
 Your garage door is a complicated machine made up of many working parts, each essential to the smooth, unhindered movement of something so cumbersome.
 Part of that mechanism involves garage door springs that are under a huge amount of pressure and do the actual lifting of the garage door.
 Because these springs are under so much tension, if one were to break, it could cause serious damage or injury.
 Thanks to a heavy cable that runs through the springs, preventing them from recoiling, any danger is limited.
-However, if that cable were to break, you have a serious potential problem.
+However, if you have a broken garage door cable, suddenly you have a serious potential problem.

 There are a few different types of garage door cables, actually, depending on the type of spring system you have.
 If you have torsion springs in your garage, then there are torsion spring cables that loop at one end and have a crimped stop at the other end.
 These cables must be secured and wound in a particular way.
 Some garages have extension springs that run along either side of your garage door, and these springs, of course, require particular extension spring cables.
 The next types of cables are the safety cables that are used with extension springs, running through the center of the springs to prevent any damage or injury if the spring were to snap.